All Year: Yes (except December)

 Don't expect showers if there's no rain!

-A bar of soap is provided in the washroom, so you don't need to bring anything else.
+A bar of soap is provided in the washroom, so you don't need to bring anything else if you're travelling light.

 If you do bring your own stuff, kindly be aware that any soap, shampoo, cosmetics etc you use will end up in the soil here on the farm, and therefore in the ecosystem and in our food, so avoid over-manufactured and chemicalised stuff, and definitely nothing with plastic micro-beads please.